glenlong/wedding/src/content/pages/wedding-speeches-infographic.md

 ---
 title: "Wedding Speech Infographic"
 description: "Due to give a wedding speech but confused about who does and says what?
-Check out this visual guide to the best man, groom and father of the bride speeches."
+Check out this visual guide to the Best Man, Groom and Father of the Bride speeches."
 date: 2013-01-30
 darf: false
 ---